RIGOL MSO5000 Live Monitor (Hacked FW Compatible)

 B

-Great pointers in that site.
-I use Math1(AX+B): X = Ch2(Is), A = turns ratio(you can type any number for A[multiplier], here you can use A = 1/R) to get current while still using correct probe scaling.
+I use Math1(AX+B): X = Ch2(Vshunt).
+For A[multiplier], here you can use: A = 1/R(it can be any value depending on what you want to solve for: Is Ɨ (Ns/Np) = reflected load current on the primary) to get current while still using correct probe scaling.
 B = 0.

 I use a RIGOL RPA246 Power Analysis Phase Difference Correction Jig for DS8000-R-PWR Option, RPA Series to correct phase between needed channels. https://www.techni-tool.com/product/32736-1-RPA246